 Snowpark ML works with Snowpark Python.
 You use Snowpark DataFrames to hold your training or test data and to receive your prediction results.

-For more information, refer to Snowpark ML: Machine Learning Toolkit for Snowflake.
+For more information, refer to Snowpark ML: End-to-End Machine Learning in Snowflake.

 ML-Powered Functions — Preview¶